Spring Profiles and @Profile

 4.6.
 Maven Profile

-Spring profiles can also be activated via Maven profiles, by specifying the spring.profiles.active
+Spring profiles can also be activated via Maven profiles, by specifying the spring.profiles.active configuration property.

-In every Maven profile, we can set a spring.profiles.active property
+In every Maven profile, we can set a spring.profiles.active property:

 <profiles><profile><id>dev</id><activation><activeByDefault>true</activeByDefault></activation><properties><spring.profiles.active>dev</spring.profiles.active></properties></profile><profile><id>prod</id><properties><spring.profiles.active>prod</spring.profiles.active></properties></profile>